 Sugarbush has become a culinary destination that offers both hyper-local-Vermont as well as international cuisine.
-Timbers Restaurant at Sugarbush-- the jewel in the crown—has hit its stride within the last several years, offering what Head Chef Todd Dibkey calls “world cuisine with a Vermont twist.”
-Dibkey’s background includes stints in Alaska, Asia, Hawaii, and Italy, and his menu—which includes items like sweet potato empanadas and coconut chicken satay-- reflects that.
+Timbers Restaurant at Sugarbush-- the jewel in the crown—has hit its stride within the last several years, offering what we call “world cuisine with a Vermont twist”, which includes items like sweet potato empanadas and coconut chicken satay.

-Fireside Dining at Allyn’s Lodge is a premier mid-mountain dining experience that involves a cabin cat ride to the mid-mountain (or a guided hike), a multi-course locally-inspired gourmet wine dinner (with items such as cheese fondue and pate, squash bisque, local greens, and pork or beef tenderloin), and a guided night ski down to the base.
-Allyn’s Lodge provides an experience that guests return for year after year to celebrate anniversaries, birthdays, and occasions worth remembering.
+Fireside Dining at Allyn’s Lodge is a premier mid-mountain dining experience that involves a cabin cat ride to the mid-mountain (or a guided hike), a multi-course locally-inspired gourmet dinner (with items such as cheese fondue and

 And lastly, Green Mountain Lounge at Mt.
 Ellen continues doing what it’s been doing for the last fifty years—a big bar, hearty foods like nachos and chilis, live sports on tv, live music on Saturdays, and the renewed tradition of the Cowbell Champagne Party for Mt.
 Ellen’s annual birthday celebration.